 The Video Presentation and Note-Taking Guide

 Next, students interact with a short, concise 8-12 minute video.
 Watching the video and recording keywords engages participants and allows them to take an active role during the video presentation.

 The note-taking guide improves retention of essential skills by having participants write down keywords while watching the video.
 Using traditional pen and paper to record keywords while watching the video engages both the left and right sides of a student’s brain, thereby improving retention of the material.
-(Read more about the adult learning principles we use in our patent-pending learning model.)
+(Read more about the adult learning principles we use in our burst learning model.)

 What does it look like?

 - During the short video, students write down keywords in their note-taking guide.

 - Keywords are highlighted, underlined, and talked about in the video.
 Communicating key information different ways makes it easy for students to learn, regardless of their preferred learning style.
 (In the image below the arrow is pointing to the underlined keyword that the student will write down.)